vishaltelangre/cowboy/README.md

   - Descriptive Label: `Movie Lookup`
   5. Do same for other available commands.

+## Important Note

+- If you are setting up your slack commands by relying on `http://cowboy-slack.herokuapp.com` server, then FYI, I am using Heroku's free dyno, which goes asleep after 20 minutes of inactivity.
+So if a command doesn't work for your first time, try it again after 5 seconds, as server would be awaken and wouldn't respond and that initial request times out, but subsequent requests will work quickly without a retry.
+- A free Heroku dyno could stay awake for 18 hours a day -- if this limit gets exceeded, Heroku shuts that dyno for 6 hours to recharge it.
+In such a case the server won't be able to respond any request for 6 hours.
+- If you want these commands respond all the time consistently, setup cowboy on your own premium server, follow next section on howto.

 ## Wanna hack?

 Follow [this](https://devcenter.heroku.com/articles/getting-started-with-go) tutorial to setup this project locally, and optionally deploy it on Heroku.
 This project uses `foreman` utility to spin up/off server, `Godeps` to manage third-party libraries.